vkrunjs/vkrun/examples/upload/typescript/README.md

-# Vkrun - Hello world example with TypeScript
+# Vkrun Upload with JavaScript

 ## Installation